 - Stack boxes no more than eight cartons high in areas to receive new flooring (remove plastic from outside of boxes if present).
 Ensure each layer is evenly supported to prevent distortion.
-Elevate stack using 2 x 4's as illustrated in Fig. 1 above. - On concrete; place a layer of 6 mil poly down first during the acclimation process. - Extended acclimation time should be anticipated and may be required.
+Elevate stack using 2 x 4's as illustrated in Fig. 1 above.
+On concrete; place a layer of 6 mil poly down first during the acclimation process. - Extended acclimation time may be required.
 Time is not the determining factor; moisture testing is required to confirm that product is acclimated.
 Use a meter that is species adjustable, E.g. Ligno-scanner SDM or mini-Ligno DX/C moisture meter.
 If using alternate meter check with manufacturer that meter can be used with the wood species that you are installing. - Check the moisture content of multiple planks.
-It's recommended to randomly test 40 planks for every 1000 square feet of flooring, the flooring's average moisture content must be within 4% of the subfloor. - Keep a permanent record of all readings.
+It's recommended to randomly test 40 planks for every 1000 square feet of flooring, the flooring's average moisture content must be within 2% of the subfloor, or if concrete, wood-based products in the home (e.g. Base Board or Door Jambs) - Keep a permanent record of all readings.